 "Alien hieroglyphics appear on all of Alpha's screens and Koenig sends an Eagle to investigate.
 The Eagle is lost and the pilot is taken over by a huge, alien 'Space Brain', using him as a channel to make the Alphans do its bidding.
 Koenig has to destroy it."

-On this day in 1979, Battle Of The Planets aired "Mad New Ruler of Spectra."
-This served as the eighteenth episode of the program's first season, and here's the plot summary as provided by TV.com:
+On this day in 1979 (in the U.S.), Battle Of The Planets aired "Mad New Ruler of Spectra."
+Officially, this served as the eighteenth episode of the program's first season, and here's the plot summary as provided by TV.com:

 "Professor Doriarity is recruited by Spectra to make a robot horse army.
 The Great Spirit makes the Professor the new Ruler of Spectra in exchange for the army and G-Force goes to Spectra to stop him.
 They arrive to find that Spectra has turned on the Professor and they must now rescue the Professor and stop the robot horse army."